FelixSchladt/OxideWM/man/src/oxide-config.1.md

 # NAME

-oxide-config - config
+oxide-config - config of Oxide

 # DESCRIPTION

-Define the behaviour of Oxidewm.
-You can change style, layout, keybindings and more.
+Define the behavior of Oxide.
-The config file is written using YAML syntax.
+The config file provides the possibility to customize e. g. keybindings, layout, style.
 If the home config file is not existing, default values will be used but commands like `exec` and `exec_always` will not be working.
+The config file is written in YAML.

 # FILES

-When starting, Oxide has two paths it searches for config files.
+During launch, Oxide searches for a config file in the following locations:

 **~/.config/oxide/config.yml**
-: Home config file
+: home config file

 **/etc/oxide/config.yml**
-: System config file
+: system config file

 # KEYBINDING